Godiesc/firefox-one/README.md

 <b>(EN) Steps to configure the theme:</b>
 <ol>
    <li>Download the theme from the green big button <code>Code</code>-><code>Download Zip.</code></li>
-   <li>Unzip the file and copy the 👉<code>chrome</code>👈 folder and the 👉<code>user.js</code>👈 file into your Firefox profile directory.To find out the location of your profile directory go to <a href="https://github.com/Godiesc/firefox-gx#example-of-aboutsupport"> about:support</a> or about:profiles.</li>
+   <li>Unzip the file and copy the 👉<code>chrome</code>👈 folder and the 👉<code>user.js</code>👈 file into your Firefox profile directory.
+To find out the location of your profile directory go to <a href="https://github.com/Godiesc/firefox-gx#example-of-aboutsupport"> about:support</a> or about:profiles.</li>
    <li>Install and use a compatible theme.</li>
    <li>Restart the browser.</li>
 </ol>